Ghost CMS is a simple and modern platform for blogs and membership websites.

-If you have ever used a WordPress self-hosted website, let me tell you that Ghost is different because things are divided between the command line and dashboard to manage it.
+If you have ever used a WordPress self-hosted website, let me tell you that Ghost is much different.

 Extreme focus on publishing

-Ghost is only focused on content publishing as a blog, newsletter, or podcast.
+Ghost only focuses on publishing content such as a blog, newsletter, or podcast.
 So, if you try to use it for other purposes, you might not have a good time.